 - Iatrogenic infarction of basal septum (septal ablation with alcohol)

-- Implantable cardiac defibrillation (ICD) for patients with risk of sudden death
+- Placement of an ICD for patients at risk for sudden death

-Though RCM is fairly uncommon in western countries, it is commonly observed in tropical regions.
-Contrary to DCM, RCM is a diastolic malfunction caused by an increased rigidity (i.e. reduced compliance) of the heart’s wall due to increased connective tissue, leading to increased pressures in atria and ventricles.
-RCM can also be caused genetically and has been shown to be curable using molecules that silence genes responsible for abnormal protein production.
+Although RCM is fairly uncommon in Western countries, it is commonly observed in tropical regions.
+In contrast to DCM, RCM is a diastolic malfunction caused by increased rigidity (i.e. reduced compliance) of the heart’s wall due to a buildup of connective tissue, leading to increased pressure in the atria and the ventricles.
+RCM can also have a genetic cause, and it has been shown to be curable using molecules that silence the genes responsible for abnormal protein production.

-RCM is difficult to recognize by echocardiography, though there are clinical symptoms of heart insufficiency which serves as the basis for diagnosis.
+RCM is difficult to recognize on echocardiography, though there are clinical symptoms of heart insufficiency that serve as the basis for diagnosis.

-Common causes of RCM are infiltrations of the myocardium, storage diseases, and endo-/myocarditis.
-Here, the Loeffler endocarditis is to be named to a special degree, which leaves scars and that way causes the rigidity.
+Common causes of RCM are infiltrations of the myocardium, storage diseases, and endocarditis and myocarditis.
+Here, Loeffler endocarditis is to be named to a special degree, which leaves scars that lead to rigidity.
 In this case, cortisone must be added to conventional medicinal therapy.
-Moreover, excision of the endocardium belongs to the surgical treatments.
-Corticosteroids are used to treat sarcoidosis and Loeffler endocarditis.
-Chemotherapy is used to treat amyloidosis.
-Endarterectomy treats endomyocardial fibrosis as well as Loeffler endocarditis.
+Moreover, surgical excision of the endocardium is required.
+Corticosteroids are used to treat sarcoidosis, Loeffler endocarditis chemotherapy is used to treat amyloidosis, and endarterectomy is used to treat endomyocardial fibrosis and Loeffler endocarditis.

 Arrhythmogenic Right Ventricular Cardiomyopathy

-The most uncommon type is the ARVC which is an inheritable type of cardiomyopathy associated with ventricular arrhythmia and tachycardia.
+The most uncommon type of cardiomyopathy is ARVC, which is a heritable type of cardiomyopathy associated with ventricular arrhythmia and tachycardia.
 ARVC can lead to sudden cardiac death.

-Therapy includes antiarrhythmic drugs, ICD-implantation, and catheter ablation.
+Therapy includes antiarrhythmic drugs, ICD placement, and catheter ablation.
 Physical stress must be avoided.
-Patients with ARVC and a family history of the disease require changes in lifestyle as well as regular testing.
+Patients with ARVC and a family history of the disease require changes in lifestyle, as well as regular testing.

 It is important to understand the fundamental pathomechanisms and types of therapy associated with cardiomyopathies.
-Indeed, details and numbers can leave behind a good impression; however, don’t lose yourself in details.
-Aside from that, the morphological differences between the different types can be memorized quite well by visualization.
+Details and numbers may lead to a diagnosis, but don’t lose yourself in these details.
+The morphologic differences between the different types can be memorized quite well by visualization.